Dongliang-Ma/Nutanix-Founders-Bootcamp/flow_secure_app/flow_secure_app.rst

 Creating a Security Policy
 ..........................

-While you wait for <blah blah blah>.
+While you wait for the Task Manager application to be deployed from the Calm blueprint, create the security policies that will protect the application.

 In **Prism Central**, select :fa:`bars` **> Virtual Infrastructure > Policies > Security Policies**.